nh-server/switch-guide/docs/extras/nandrestore.md

     - Note:  This section can be disregarded for modchipped Switch users.

-    A system update is considered a security version when a fuse is burned, you can check **<a href="https://switchbrew.org/wiki/Fuses#Anti-downgrade" target=blank>which versions burn fuses here</a>**.
+    A system update is considered a security version when a fuse is burned, you can check **[which versions burn fuses here](https://switchbrew.org/wiki/Fuses#Anti-downgrade)**.

     If you were in AutoRCM before you upgraded to a newer security version (and still were after the upgrade) you don't have to do this.